D3Mlab/Recipe-MPR/README.md

 - Aspect-based setting: see [baselines/aspects/](baselines/aspects/) for evaluation code

-To selectively run evaluation experiments, the [baselines/config.json](baselines/config.json) file can be modified and the shell scripts found under [baselines/scripts/](baselines/scripts/) can be run directly.
+The package requirements needed for evaluation can be found in [requirements.txt](requirements.txt).
+To run evaluation experiments, the [baselines/config.json](baselines/config.json) file can be modified and the shell scripts found under [baselines/scripts/](baselines/scripts/) can be run directly.
 For example,

 ```
 cd baselines